DarynaKalinchuk/Seminar_Game/README.md

 # Flappy MMD Game
 available at https://darynakalinchuk.github.io/Seminar_Game/

-Is a game largely inpired by
+Is a game inpired by
 - [Original Flappy Bird in JavaScript](https://github.com/CodeExplainedRepo/Original-Flappy-bird-JavaScript)
 - The great `Mining Massive Data` lecture slides by *Assoz.
 Prof. Dipl.-Ing.
 Dr.techn.
 Sebastian Tschiatschek, BSc.*
 - Me getting not a very good grade on the subject and wanting to do at least something extra, plus having to do a game for the seminar.